ku-sldg/plih/_funs/1-Adding-Functions.md

 bind n = 1 in
   bind f = (lambda x in x + n) in
     bind n = 2 in
-      f 1
+      app f 1
 {% endhighlight %}

 What do you expect to get when evaluating this expression?  `evals` gives us the value `2`.
 However, `eval` gives us the value `3`.
 What's happening here?
 Whatever it is, its bad because our two interpreters for the same language are now giving different results with `evals` and `eval`.
-Lets see why.
+Same language using deferred substitution rather than immediate substitution giving different values.

 ## Discussion

+We have successfully implemented an untyped function system by adding to our original `BAE` interpreter.
+We demonstrated that we can implement direct substitution and deferred substitution just as we did with `bind` expressions.
+However, we've run into two problems associated with new function values and an odd difference in the way `evals` and `eval` process expressions.
+As you might guess, we will deal with the new function values by predicting failure using types.
+We will deal with the difference between immediate and deferred substitution by looking at _static_ and _dynamic_ scoping.

 ## Exercises
 1. Write an `eval` function for a language with only first-class functions using direct substitutions and the `subst` operation defined for `bind`